 |1891||R.G.
 12 / 2633|

-Walkeringham is a village and a parish 150 miles north of the city of London, 11 miles north-east of East Retford and 4 miles north-west of Gainsborough.
-The River Trent forms the eastern border and divides the parish from Lincolnshire.
+Walkeringham is a village and a parish 150 miles north of London, 11 miles north-east of East Retford and 4 miles north-west from Gainsborough.
+The parish is separated from Lincolnshire by the River Trent.

 Year Population 1801 419 1851 608 1861 683 1901 718